 How to Find Moving Leads for Your Business

 You’ve got the truck.
 You’ve got the muscle.
-Now, you just need the projects.
+Now, you just need the leads.
 Finding leads for your moving company can be the most challenging part of running the business.

-Whether you have a fleet of trucks or are an independent contractor working on your own, finding moving leads is the first step to booking work for your moving business.
+Whether you have a fleet of delivery trucks, a moving company or are an independent contractor working on your own, finding moving leads is the first step to growing your moving business.

 What are moving company leads?

 A moving lead is a referral to someone that requires moving services.
 This could be a phone call or email from a client that needs a quote.
-Or, it could be a referral from a third-party, passing on information about their own clients or users.
+It could be a referral from a third-party, passing on information about their own clients or users.

 Think of a lead as your introduction to a prospective client and a way to find moving jobs.

 How to find moving leads

-Finding moving leads takes a bit of sales and marketing combined with some good ol’ fashioned hard work.
+Finding moving leads takes a bit of sales and marketing combined with some good old fashioned hard work.
 Some companies may bill themselves as moving leads providers.
-These are marketing agencies or directory sites that specialize in the moving industry.
+These are marketing agencies or directory sites that specialize in finding jobs in the moving industry.

-While you may find some methods work better than others for your business, we recommend employing several styles of lead generation to ensure your pipeline is always full.
+While you may find some methods work better than others for your business, we recommend employing several styles of lead generation to ensure your moving leads pipeline is always full.